cucapra/gem5-mesh/README.md

-Trillium
+Rockcress
 ========

 [![build status](https://github.com/cucapra/gem5-mesh/workflows/trillium/badge.svg)](https://github.com/cucapra/gem5-mesh/actions)

-This is a fork of the [gem5][] simulator repository with a bunch of other stuff for the Trillium architecture.
+This is a fork of the [gem5][] simulator repository with a bunch of other stuff for the Rockcress architecture.

 There are two ways to set up the infrastructure: an automated way inside a [Docker][] container, or a manual way on your host machine.